-Mental Health Services (formerly CMHRS) - Appendix H: Community Mental Health Rehabilitative Services (CMHRS) p.
-9 (01/12/2023)
+Mental Health Services - Appendix H: Community Mental Health Rehabilitative Services (CMHRS) p.
+9 (06/14/2023)

 Therapeutic Day Treatment (TDT) provides medically necessary, individualized, and structured therapeutic interventions to youth with mental, emotional, or behavioral illnesses as evidenced by diagnoses that support and are consistent with the TDT service and whose symptoms are causing significant functional impairments in major life activities such that they need the structured treatment interventions offered by TDT.
 TDT treatment interventions are provided during the school day or to supplement the school day or year.
 The supporting diagnosis must be made by an LMHP practicing within the scope of his or her license.
 This service shall include assessment, assistance with medication management, interventions to build daily living skills or enhance social skills, and individual, group, and/or family counseling and care coordination.
+Services may be provided in groups or on a one-to-one basis as clinically indicated.
 These services shall be provided for two or more hours per day.